Select country

 WHERE TO USE ROTARY VANE PUMPS

-Rotary vane pumps are used in many different applications due to their all round versatility.
+Rotary vane pumps are used in many different applications due to their all-round versatility.
 They can deliver flows up to 450 m3/hr and differential pressures of 14 bar.
 They are typically found in dispensing applications, transferring fuels, low flow circulation duties and some specialist applications such as pumping chocolate.

 WHY BUY ROTARY VANE PUMPS FROM AXFLOW